SuperMarioOfficial/KOSINT-Vagrant/README.md

 ```
 ---
 ## Provisioners Scripts
 Provisioning can be done in many stages and not only here, and in different ways.
+[Provisioners](https://packer.io/docs/provisioners/shell.html) use builtin and third-party software to install and configure the machine image after booting.
+Provisioners prepare the system for use, so common use cases for provisioners include:
+- installing packages
+- patching the kernel
+- creating users
+- downloading application code
+#### It can happen in different ways such as
 - inline
 - shell
 - ansible
-Or it can be performed with Vagrant later on.
+- vagrant
 ```
    "provisioners": [
     		{